-Out of all the vertical jump programs out there, Vert Shock is by far the most talked about.
+Out of all the vertical jump programs out there, Vert Shockrr is by far the most talked about.

 Its creator, founder and CEO of Thincpro, Adam Folker, makes the bold claim that it will increase your vertical by 9-15 inches.

 You just need to give it 8 weeks of your time.

 Most other vertical jump training programs typically require 3-6 months of your time to see an average increase of 10 inches to your jump.

 What makes Vert Shock so different?
 Is it really as effective as it claims?

 The only way to find out was to try it out myself.

 In this review I’ll be sharing my personal, 8-week journey with the program.

 I’ll say this now – it’s a long read.
 But if you’re serious about committing 8-weeks to developing your jump, it’s well worth the read (I hope!).